mattstratton/foodfight.github.com/content/episode/devops-live-call-in-show.md

 title = "devops live call in show" date = "2017-04-17" aliases = "/2017/04/17/devops-live-call-in-show"
+Description = "We have joined forces with Arrested DevOps to host our first live devops call in show!
+We featured Dr. Nicole Forsgren to answer your DevOps questions about measuring effectiveness, ROI of DevOps initiatives, and more!" episode_image = "" explicit = "no"
+#guests = [""]
+images = ["img/episode/default-social.jpg"]
+podcast_duration = ""
+podcast_file = ""
+podcast_bytes = ""
-Categories = []
+tags = []
+youtube = "fkCZXI8SNfk"
 +++

-# Coming soon on Monday, May 8!

-We are joining forces with Arrested DevOps to host our first live devops call in show!
-We will be featuring Dr. Nicole Forsgren, ready to answer your DevOps questions about measuring effectiveness, ROI of DevOps initiatives, and more!
+We have joined forces with Arrested DevOps to host our first live devops call in show!
+We featured Dr. Nicole Forsgren to answer your DevOps questions about measuring effectiveness, ROI of DevOps initiatives, and more!

-Mark your calendars for Monday, May 8 at 10 AM PDT.
-We will be accepting requests to ask Nicole questions live on air in the #foodfight channel of the [Chef Community Slack](http://community-slack.chef.io), the #chef channel of [Hangops Slack](https://signup.hangops.com/), and the #arrested-devops channel in the [DevOps Chat Slack](https://devopschat.co/).
-Mark your calendars!

 Panel<a name="panel"></a>